-In response to the findings from the extensive statistical analysis undertaken on student success and performance measures in 2013, the University initiated in 2014-15 a two year developmental programme to provide further analysis of the qualitative issues in students' learning and achievement and provide a range of targeted action research projects to address variations in performance.
-The projects, which will be fully benchmarked and monitored, will have reached the end of phase one by 2016-17 and it will be possible to propose where ongoing support and systemic changes will be necessary to improve performance levels.
-The ongoing revised uplift in student success funding from 2017 anticipates that further work will be required to close a number of student success performance gaps.
+In response to the findings from the extensive statistical analysis undertaken on student success and performance measures, the University initiated in 2014-15 a two year developmental programme to provide further analysis of the qualitative issues in students' learning and achievement and provide a range of targeted action research projects to address variations in performance.
+The projects, which will be fully benchmarked and monitored by 2016-17 will inform a second five year phase initiative to reduce gaps in performance levels.
 More specifically it should be noted that any specific disability-related spend within this Agreement has been estimated pre-Guidance (March 2016) and therefore may be subject to change.

-Whilst the sector performance indicator data for non-continuation following year of entry demonstrates that we perform well (above benchmark), our monitoring of achievement5 rates for our entrant cohort (following students across the entire cycle of their intended programme) highlights slightly lower achievement rates for our POLAR3 Q1 students and students with a disability and considerably lower achievement rates for mature students, indicating that students from these groups are more likely to withdraw.
-BME students at the University meanwhile have the same achievement rates as their white peers.
+We have invested in analytics software to assist with identify outcome differentials across the student lifecycle and to increase our understanding of where we need to target activities ensuring that we are reaching students with the most need.
+For example, whilst the sector performance indicator data for non-continuation following year of entry demonstrates that we perform well (above benchmark), we have extended our monitoring by examining achievement rates for our entrant cohort (following students across the entire cycle of their intended programme) and this analysis highlights lower achievement rates for our POLAR3 Q1 students, students entering with non A level qualifications, students with a disability and mature students.